 Students should be aware that the undergraduate degree in accounting will not prepare them to sit for the CPA examination.
 The requirements to take the CPA examination in Texas include a bachelor's degree, 30 hours of accounting beyond introductory courses, a minimum of 150 total hours, and a 3-hour approved course in ethics.
 The B.B.A. in accounting includes 18 hours of accounting beyond introductory.
-Accounting majors must also take ACCT 3101 as a prerequisite or corequisite to ACCT 3304 or 3305.
+Accounting majors must also take ACCT 3101 during the fall of their junior year, prior to taking ACCT 3305.
 Students who plan to take the CPA exam are encouraged to apply to the 150-hour M.S.A. program.

 Undergraduate Courses, 6 hours Internship, 3 hours

 Graduate Courses, 6 hours Graduate Courses, 3-6 hours

 Note: Remaining undergraduate courses will be integrated into the schedule during the fifth year.
 Students will work with their graduate faculty accounting advisor to determine their fifth year schedule.

 Professors: Clancy, D. Collins, Mann, Pasewark, Ricketts, Viator